martineberlein/fandango-learn/README.md

-# fandango-learn

 [![Python Tests](https://github.com/fandango-fuzzer/fandango-learn/actions/workflows/python-tests.yml/badge.svg)](https://github.com/fandango-fuzzer/fandango-learn/actions/workflows/python-tests.yml)

+# Fandango-Learn - Learning Input Invariants

-This repository contains the code for the Fandango Learn project.
+This repository contains the code for the Fandango-Learn project.
-The goal is to automatically learn _fandango_ constraints form a set of inputs.
+The goal is to automatically learn _fandango_ constraints from a set of inputs.

-Overall, the learner will be integrated into **Avicenna**, which provides the necessary infrastructure of the hypothesis refinement loop.
-Furthermore, **Avicenna** provides the means to automatically learn the set of relevant non-terminals, reducing the search space for the learner.

 ### Table of Contents